microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 Specifies how the object will behave when it is being grabbed with one hand near.
 These options only work for articulated hands.

 * *Rotate about object center*: Object rotates using rotation of the hand, but about the object center point.
 The object will appear to move less as it rotates, but there may be a feeling of disconnection between the hand and the object.
 More useful for far interaction.
-* *Rotate about grab point*: Rotate object with the hand about the grab point between your thumb and index finger.
-It should feel as if the object is being held by hand.
+* *Rotate about grab point*: Rotate object with the hand about the grab point between the thumb and index finger.
+It should feel as if the object is being held by the hand.

 #### One hand rotation mode far
 Specifies how the object will behave when it is being grabbed with one hand at distance.
 These options only work for articulated hands.